Prince William and wife Kate meet Imran Khan, Pakistan's PM and friend of Diana

 For the morning events, Kate wore a periwinkle blue silk shalwar kameez, the national outfit of Pakistan consisting of a loose tunic worn over trousers.
 Many on social media and in the fashion industry had been hoping she would don the outfit, which Princess Diana had worn during visits.

-The designer, Maheen Khan said on Twitter: "It is an honour to have been asked to create this outfit for the Duchess."
+The designer, Maheen Khan said on Twitter: "It is an honor to have been asked to create this outfit for the Duchess."

 The Duchess of Cambridge's fashion choices, including a bright green tunic over white pants to meet with the Prime Minister, appeared to echo many of the colours and outfits worn by Diana.